 BPPV is a common problem, impacting about half of adults over the age of 60.
 But most cases of BPPV occur for no apparent reason.
 Many people describe that they simply get out of bed one morning and the room starts to spin.
 This spinning sensation occurs when small crystals that are normally embedded in one part of the inner ear get dislodged and roll into another part of the inner ear.

-The vestibular rehabilitation therapists at Clear Choice Physical Therapy have the knowledge to take you through specific treatment maneuvers proven to resolve 90% of BPPV cases.
+The vestibular rehabilitation therapists are certified by the American Institute of Balance, the world’s largest center for the evaluation and treatment of dizziness and balance disorders.
+At Clear Choice Physical Therapy we have the knowledge to take you through specific treatment maneuvers proven to resolve 90% of BPPV cases.
 These maneuvers make use of gravity to guide the “misplaced” crystals back to the chamber where they are supposed to be via a very specific series of head movements.
 Initially disheartened by guidance from other health care professionals that they should learn to “live with it” or that it will “eventually go away,” patients are pleased that their problem can be easily corrected so their world can stop spinning.

 Learn More »